dany1061/3os.org/docs/markdownCheatSheet/emoji.md

 ---
-description: Markdown Cheat Sheet for MkDocs.
+description: Markdown Cheat Sheet for MkDocs and Material Theme for MkDocs..
 Emojis List examples and simple usage
 ---

 # Emojis List